VishalVidhani96/VishalVidhani96/README.md

 Full-Stack Software Developer
 --------------------------

-I have been working as software developer since 3 years.
-I have worked on many different projects with different tech stack, which includes .NET, C#, Java , HTML 5, CSS 3, JavaScript, React.JS , TypeScript, and many more.
+I have been working as software developer since 4 years.
+I have worked on many different projects with different tech stack, which includes .NET, C#, Java , HTML 5, CSS 3, JavaScript, React.JS , TypeScript, AngularJs, ExpressJs and many more.

 * 🌍  I'm based in Koblenz, Germany
 * ✉️  You can contact me at [vk.vidhani2@gmail.com](mailto:vk.vidhani2@gmail.com)